gvp-study/CarND-Capstone/Capstone.md

 All the code for this project has been derived from the example code in the course and is in this directory.
 [Here](https://github.com/gvp-study/CarND-Capstone.git)

-# ROS
-## Implementing the Self Driving Car with Traffic Light Detection
+## Implementing the Self Driving Car with Traffic Light Detection using ROS

 I implemented this project based on the lessons and the code walk through done by the instructors.
 The bulk of the time I spent was on getting the subsystems working together.
 The figure below shows the system architecture.
 ![alt text][image1]